-All graduates of CMU College of Medicine (CMED) must have the knowledge, skills, and other competencies necessary to function in a wide variety of clinical situations and across the spectrum of patient care.
-Our program is structured as a broad general training intended to produce "undifferentiated physicians" capable of undertaking their choice of medical specialty.
-Our Technical Standards are based on that model and attempt to ensure capable, well-rounded future clinicians.
+All graduates of CMU College of Medicine must have the knowledge, skills, and other competencies necessary to function in various clinical situations and across the spectrum of patient care.
+Technical Standards are based on that premise and attempt to ensure capable, well-rounded future clinicians.
+Technical Standards are the non-academic admission and promotion criteria essential for full participation in the medical education program.
+The College of Medicine maintains a strong institutional commitment to equal educational opportunities for qualified students with disabilities who apply for admission to the Doctor of Medicine program or are already enrolled.

-Technical Standards are those non-academic admission and promotion criteria essential for full participation in the medical education program.
-CMED maintains a strong institutional commitment to equal educational opportunities for qualified students with disabilities who apply for admission to the Doctor of Medicine program or are already enrolled.
-The technical standards are not intended to deter any candidate for whom reasonable accommodation will allow the fulfillment of the complete curriculum.
-Admitted candidates with disabilities are confidentially reviewed by the CMU Office of Student Disabilities Services to determine appropriate accommodations or alternative mechanisms that will permit the candidate to satisfy the standards.
-This process is informed by the knowledge that students with varied types of disabilities have the ability to become successful health professionals.
-All applicants and current students with a disability who may require accommodations in our program are encouraged to contact the CMU Office of Student Disabilities Services at (SDS@cmich.edu or 989-774-3018) for a confidential consultation.
+The Technical Standards are not intended to deter any candidate for whom reasonable accommodation will allow the fulfillment of the complete curriculum.
+Admitted candidates with disabilities' requests for reasonable accommodations are confidentially reviewed by the CMU Office of Student Disabilities Services to determine appropriate accommodations or alternative mechanisms that will permit the candidate to satisfy the standards.
+Students with a variety of disabilities can become successful health professionals.

+Any applicants or current students with a disability who may require accommodation in the program are encouraged to contact the CMU Office of Student Disabilities Services at (SDS@cmich.edu or 989-774-3018) for a confidential consultation.